jeff665547/Project-ChipImgProc/doc/modules/installation.md

 Therefore, we use v14.1 to build the engine and use the engine to call the v15.9 and build Boost code.

+The MSVC build is currently an experimental feature, which has not been fully tested.

 Hunter configuration
 --------------------